Search

 YOLOv7 deep learning detection in aviationViso Suite

-The most popular applications of GANs
+The most popular applications of Generative Adversarial Networks

-GANs can be used for a variety of AI tasks, such as machine learning based image generation, video generation, and text generation (for example, in natural language processing, NLP).
+GANs can be used for a variety of AI tasks, such as machine learning-based image generation, video generation, and text generation (for example, in natural language processing, NLP).
 The major benefit of generative adversarial networks is that they can be used to create new data instances where data collection is difficult or impossible.

 Hence, GANs have been successfully applied in various practical applications in image synthesis and computer vision.